 What can you do to help?

-You don’t need to teach your little one phonemic awareness – they will learn this when they get to school.
-But with the seven tips below, you can help your little one lay the foundations for developing strong phonemic awareness skills.
+You don’t need to teach your child phonemic awareness – they will learn this at school.
+These seven tips will help you to strengthen their skills.

 Read, read, read!

 Sometimes when you are reading together, pay attention to the sounds of words.
 For example, point out some words that have the same first sound (dog, den), or the same last sound (pot, sit), or the same middle sound (pen, bed).
 Or point out when the same letters represent different sounds – for example, the middle sounds in food and foot are different, even though they are both written with ‘oo’.

 Reinforce classroom learning

 Once your child starts school, their teacher will probably let you know the sounds that they are learning in class.
 You can help by focusing on the same sounds in your reading activities with your child, until you can see that your child has mastered them.
 Remember to review sounds that your child has already covered in earlier weeks, especially any that they found difficult.